node-red/nrlint/README.md

 ```
  % npm start
 ```
-...then, lint tab (marked with paw) will be appeared.
+- Then, lint tab (marked with a paw) will be appeared.
--->

 ## Limitation
 - Only following rule can use from editor:
   - no-func-name
   - func-style-eslint
+  - flowsize